Eschatologue/CM_wiki/docs/class/artificer/index.md

 If an Infusion ends on an item that contains other things, like a Bag of Holding, its contents harmlessly appear in and around its space.

+[Artificer Infusions]: ../../option/class-options/artificer-infusion.md

 ### Level 3: Artificer Subclass

 You gain an Artificer subclass of your choice.
 A subclass is a specialization that grants you features at certain Artificer levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Artificer level or lower.

 ### Level 3: The Right Tool for the Job

-You've learned how to produce exactly the tool you need: with Thieves' Tools or Artisan's Tools in hand, you can magically create one set of Artisan's Tools in an unoccupied space within 5 feet of you.
+You've learned how to produce exactly the tool you need: with [Thieves' Tools] or [Artisan's Tools] in hand, you can magically create one set of [Artisan's Tools] in an unoccupied space within 5 feet of you.
 This creation requires 1 hour of uninterrupted work, which can coincide with a Short or Long Rest.
 Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again.

+[Thieves' Tools]: ../../equipment/tools/other-tools.md#thieves-tools
+[Artisan's Tools]: ../../equipment/tools/artisan-tools.md

 ### Level 4: Ability Score Improvement